NTRA Bull Call Spread Strategy

 Frequently asked questions

-- A bull call spread on NTRA is the bull call spread strategy applied to NTRA (stock).
+A bull call spread on NTRA is the bull call spread strategy applied to NTRA (stock).
 The strategy is structurally moderately bullish: A bull call spread buys an at-the-money call and sells an out-of-the-money call at a higher strike for defined risk and defined reward bounded by the strike width.
-With NTRA stock trading near $189.07, the strikes shown on this page are snapped to the nearest listed NTRA chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With NTRA stock at $310.15 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed NTRA chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the NTRA bull call spread priced on this page is roughly $194.10 at expiration, derived from end-of-day chain premiums.
+The breakeven for the NTRA bull call spread priced on this page is roughly $317.10 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current NTRA market-implied 1-standard-deviation expected move is approximately 14.33%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The NTRA market-implied 1-standard-deviation expected move in the same options snapshot is approximately 11.64%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.